kyzira/SAM2-Interactive-Object-Labeling-Project/readme.md

 - These points are then fed into SAM2.
 - This process repeats a few times (e.g., 5 rounds), after which SAM2 tracks the objects across all frames.

-#### Display Images with Mask

-The `display_images_with_mask.py` script displays a grid with images from a selectable directory with the corresponding masks laid over the images.

 ## Labeling Project

-In this folder are the cut up frames, the masks and the generated points stored.
+In this folder are the cut up frames, the masks and the placed points stored.

 ### Files